uttaravk/DataStructuresGroup/04-14-2021-buddy-strings/problem-statement.md

-# Problem Statement: "Problem Title"
+# Problem Statement: Buddy Strings

 > Given two strings a and b, return true if you can swap two letters in a so the result is equal to b, otherwise, return false.